NbahSystems/NbahSystems/README.md

 - 👀 I’m interested in Python, Web3, Solidity, JavaScript, Frameworks, Flask development, webApps, Ethereum, Blockchain and much more...
 - 🌱 I’m currently learning ALGO Trading with Python and Advanced AI Python libraries.
 - 💞️ I want to collaborate on Blockchain development.
-- 📫 How to reach me ... nbahsystems@gmail.com or hackingeticospain@gmail.com or https://codeandopythonspain.blogspot.com/
+- 📫 How to reach me ... nbahsystems@gmail.com